BD+17°3248

-abundances in the range from germanium (Z=32) up to uranium (Z=92) were determined.
+abundances in the range from germanium (Z=32) up to uranium (Z=92) have been determined.
 The Hubble Space Telescope was used to observe the ultraviolet part of the stellar spectra.
 This allowed the measurement of platinum, osmium and, for the first time outside of the Solar System, gold.
 From barium (Z=56) onward, all elements show a pattern of r-process contribution to the abundances of the elements in the Solar system.

 The University of Mainz and University of Basel groups of Karl-Ludwig Kratz and Friedrich-Karl Thielemann performed a comparison between the observed abundances for the stable element europium (Z=63) and the radioactive elements thorium (Z=90) and uranium (Z=92) to the calculated abundances of an r-process in a Type II supernova explosion.
 This allowed the age of this star to be estimated as about 13.8 billion years with an uncertainty of 4 billion years.
 A similar age was derived for another ultra-metal-poor star (CS31082-001) from thorium to uranium ratios.
 These stars were born several hundred million years after the Big Bang.